Cheikh Mokrani: Mokrani Revolt

-After having won several battles, Mohand Amokrane (Mohamed El-Mokrani) was killed on May 5, 1871 at Taouraga.
-His tomb is located in Kollaa N'at-Abbas (Bgayet)(Béjaïa).
+After having won several battles, Mohamed El-Mokrani was killed on May 5, 1871, at Taouraga.
+His tomb is located in Kollaa N'at-Abbas (Bgayet) (Béjaïa).
 Under the command of his brother Boumzrag (Boumezreg), the uprising continued until January 20, 1872.
 Boumzrag was captured and deported to New Caledonia; a French island in the Pacific.

 After the arrest of Sheik-el-Haddad, the jihad continued under Bouamama.
 There were also other small insurrectionary movements at Blessed-Menaceur, where rebel forces besieged Cherchel, Zurich, Vesoul-Benian and Hammam-Rirha.
 This movement was also crushed.
 From July to September 1872, French forces had still to completely subdue the Kabylie.
 Bou-Mezrag took refuge at Maadid, and later managed to escape the French forces finding allies among the Tuareg tribes of the South.
 General Delacroix with a small expeditionary force, continued to pursue the rebels beyond Ouargla.
 Bou-Mezrag Mokrani, who had been for six days without drink or food, was finally captured.

-The insurrection, which had begun on March 16, 1871 in Medjana, finished on January 20, 1872 with the arrest of Bou-Mezrag.
+The insurrection, which had begun on March 16, 1871, in Medjana, finished on January 20, 1872, with the arrest of Bou-Mezrag.
 A third part of Algeria had been affected by the rising and there had been about 200.000 combatants under the rebel flag.

 The exile of the brother of El-Mokrani and the whole family to the New Caledonia occurred shortly afterwards.
 Together with them 212 persons, called Kabyles du Pacifique, who had participated in the revolt were tried and deported by French authorities to labor camps on the island of New Caledonia.
 Mokrani's descendants still live on the island.